-We finally made it for the second home game of the 2019 season.
+We went to the second home game of the 2019 Air Force Falcons season.
 It was on a Friday night at 6:00.
 I expected a lot of traffic and hassle, but there was none.
 We were waved onto the Academy grounds without stopping and were parked in the south lot shortly thereafter.
 Our seats were on the visiting (east) side of the stadium, near midfield but high up on the bleachers.
-Sally is sitting right at the top right of the “C” in “FALCONS.”

 This was our view.

 It was warm and sunny when we arrived.
-I left Sally in our seats and wandered down to buy a mediocre supper from a food tent.
+I wandered down to buy a mediocre supper from a food tent.
 I wasn’t back up on my seats long when the festivities began.
 Four jets flew over.

 Six hang gliders parachuted down into the stadium.
 All the cadets marched out in formation.
 A guy dressed as a bird (and apparently called “The Bird” ran around frantically.
 There were two cheer squads and a pom squad and a couple of cows from Chick-fil-A. What there wasn’t was a large crowd.
 At its peak, I don’t think the stadium was one-third filled.

 A weatherman appeared on the scoreboard to tell us that it might rain a few drops before the game started but then it looked good the rest of the night.
 He was wrong.